-Cash and cash equivalents are carried in the balance sheet at cost.
+Cash and cash equivalents are carried in the statement of financial position at cost.
 For the purposes of the cash flows statement, cash and cash equivalents comprise cash on hand and deposits held at call with other banks with original maturities of 90 days or less.